Genki Travel Health Insurance Review: Is It Worth It?

 Home Country Coverage: Genki Explorer

-Under this plan, you're entitled to full coverage in your home country for up to 180 days per year.
+Under the Native plan, Genki's got your back with up to 30 days of coverage in your country of citizenship every year.
 This means that your coverage isn't limited to accidents and emergencies, unlike the Explorer Plan.
+Need a routine check-up, prescription refill, or more serious medical care?
+You're in good hands.

 What is Genki Insurance Good (and Not Good) For?